-Whether we're treating nighttime sleep grinding, a diagnosed case of obstructive sleep apnea, bite problems, or other jaw joint disorders, appliance therapy may be a valuable complement to your treatment.
+Appliance therapy may be a valuable complement to your treatment, whether we're treating nighttime sleep grinding, a diagnosed case of obstructive sleep apnea, bite problems, or other jaw joint disorders.
 Dr. Kandola uses a variety of innovative designs depending on treatment goals and your preferences.

 We're concerned about the overall health of our patients, including sleep health.
 Many people suffer needlessly from disruptive sleep disorders that keep them from getting enough oxygen at night.
 The risk of a heart attack is 23 times more likely than average with a sleep disorder, and 92% of stroke victims live unknowingly with apnea before having a stroke.Learn more about sleep apnea

-Teeth are the hardest substance in our bodies and can withstand a tremendous amount of force.
-But damage can occur, especially when grinding forces start to wear it away.
+Teeth are the hardest substance in our bodies and can withstand tremendous force.
+But the damage can occur, especially when grinding forces start to wear it away.
 A habit of nighttime clenching or grinding will harm teeth, muscles, and jaw joints over time.
 Protecting against abrasive forces is critical.Learn more about Occlusal Guards

 Occlusal guards are clear plastic devices worn during sleep to prevent teeth grinding.
 They are used by people who brux, or grind their teeth.
 They are sold by dentists and some pharmacies under various brand names.
 Some of these include Ocusoft, Myotect, SleepRight, Dentek Softbite Nightguard, Max Guard Night Guard, and many more.